Info For Camper Families

 and if you prepare us.

 The more information that you share with us about your camper’s health (physical, emotional, mental, personal history, unique behavior plans), the better we can prepare to meet their needs.
 By communicating and working together we will provide the best possible experience for your camper.
-Please be in touch with Sylvie, the camp director (firstname.lastname@example.org) if:
+Please be in touch with John, the office manager (firstname.lastname@example.org) if:

 - You don’t know if Camp Beech Cliff is a good fit for your child;